folkenrothk/composition/Resources/expandingSearch.md

 - Palestinian Oral History
 - Archive of Immigrant Voices
-- Digital Transgender Archiev at the College of the Holy Cross
+- Digital Transgender Archive at the College of the Holy Cross
 - The Facebook page of the San Antonio African American Community Archive & Museum
 - Western Pennsylvania Disability History and Action Consortium